 Choosing where to go for care depends a lot on what you need care for, and how seriously ill or injured you are.
 This guide can help you decide what level of service you need.

 If someone has a minor illness or injury, needs assistance with a chronic illness or needs a routine health exam or immunization, a primary care provider is the right choice.

-Click here for a list of MultiCare Primary Care Locations.
+See a list of MultiCare Primary Care locations.

 If someone becomes ill or is injured and their condition does not pose an immediate, serious threat to their health or life, urgent care is the right choice.